OCULAR DISPERSIONAcademic Personal Website

 DEPARTMENT OF ENGLISH & COMPARATIVE LITERATURE, UNC CHAPEL HILL

-ENGL 257 - Video Games and Narrative Cinema
+ENGL 257 - Latina/os in Video Games and Narrative Cinema

-ENGL 256 - Crafting the Dramatic Film: Theory Meets Practice
+ENGL 256 - Crafting the Dramatic Latinx Film: Theory Meets Practice

 ENGL 164 - Introduction to Latina/o Studies